auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_03.md

 ## Problem #3: The Maximum Value between Three Numbers

-The application reads three integer numbers from the standard input and finds the greatest value between all of them.
+Create an application that reads three integer numbers from the standard input and finds the greatest value among them.

 ### Sample Input and Output